ftrias/TeensyDebug/README.md

 * Use Dual Serial: If you compile Dual Serial support (or at least two serials), the second USB Serial will be used to communicate with GDB.
 All optimizations will be turned off.

 * Take over Serial: GDB will use the USB Serial to communicate with the Teensy.
 The library will redefine Serial so that any calls to Serial will cause GDB to print your data.
 All optimizations will be turned off.

+* Manual Serial: Compile with GDB and start it, but don't connect automatically.

+* Just compile: Compile with GDB but don't start GDB.

 * Off: GDB is not used.